Atlantis Travel Guide: Atlantis Bahamas Travel Tips & Tricks

 Animal Interactions

-If you want to have a more hands-on experience, there are tons of options.
-You can have a stingray encounter, go snorkeling in the lagoon, walk with the sharks, and even swim with dolphins.
-Each of these experiences are an additional cost.
+If you want to have a more hands-on experience, there are options for that, too.
+You can have an encounter with sting rays, go snorkeling in the lagoon, walk with the sharks, and swim with dolphins at Dolphin Cay.

 Aquaventure Water Park

-The biggest draw to Atlantis for most people is the Aquaventure Waterpark.
-It is massive, covering 141 acres and it has water slides, a mile-long river rapid rid (not to be confused with a lazy river because there’s nothing lazy about it!), twenty swimming areas, a kid’s area, and more.
-Basically, you’ll never run out of things to do just in the waterpark alone.
+There are water slides, a mile-long river rapid (not to be confused with a lazy river because there’s nothing lazy about it!), twenty swimming areas, a kid’s area, and more.

 Beaches at Atlantis

-The pristine white sand beaches at Atlantis are absolutely stunning.
 There are 3 main beaches, Cove, Atlantis Beach (the main beach), and Paradise Beach.
 There is also a beach on the lagoon in the middle of the property which is appropriately called Lagoon Beach.

 Cove Beach was our favorite and also where we spent the most time since it’s also the closest beach to the Reef.
 Day guests technically are not allowed in this area, though I think it kind of depends on whether there is an employee checking and/or enforcing this rule.